pascal-fb-martin/houselinux/README.md

 The web API implemented by HouseLinux is meant to be mostly independent from Linux or Unix, even while some data (e.g. load average) might not exist on other OSes.

+## Warning

+HouseLinux is still fairly new.
+The list of metrics recorded may change significantly in the near future.

 ## Installation

 This service depends on the House series environment: